nunorc/Lingua-IdSplitter/README.md

 # DESCRIPTION

-This module implements and algorithm to identify and split multi-word identifier in their individual words.
+This module implements an algorithm to identify and split multi-word identifier in their individual words.
 For example, "UserFind" in "user" and "find", or "timesort" in "time" and "sort".